Visas for Summer School and Executive Education Courses

 I have a digital status.
 How can I prove what immigration permission I have for the UK?

-If you were granted a digital status as part of your EU Settlement Scheme or points based visa application, you can use the View and Prove Service to print a PDF of your status in advance of registering for Summer School.
+If you were granted a digital status as part of your EU Settlement Scheme or points based visa application, you will need to generate a share code in advance of registering for Summer School.
 This will help the Summer School staff at registration if they know what immigration permission you hold.

 Who can I speak to for advice on visas for the Summer School?